 In theory, it’s incredible to connect with another human being and help them.
 In practice, you are a salesperson and have far less support than it appears.

-I had good cases.
-Mostly coughs and colds but a few vaginitis and lacerations and one stroke.
+I had good clinical cases, mostly coughs and colds but a few vaginitis and lacerations and one stroke.
 You feel a sense of accomplishment when you can immediately help someone.
 But you feel as useless as tits on a bull when you’re having the bacteria versus virus discussion regarding someone’s 2 days of sniffles.

 3 months of urgent care has reminded me of all the procedures I hadn’t done for a long time.
 And I got back into the groove within a few days.
 Once I had my uptodate and Google, I was set.